-The Palmers envision this as a developing concept and intend for participating institutions (Vassar College, the School of the Art Institute of Chicago, NYU and Columbia University) to have wide latitude in developing the program in a manner that is meaningful for the participants and enhances the recognition of excellence of the institutions involved.
+The Palmers envision this as a developing concept and intend for participating institutions (Vassar College, the School of the Art Institute of Chicago, NYU and Columbia University) to have wide latitude in developing the program in a manner that is meaningful for the participants and enhances the recognition of the excellence of the institutions involved.

-Vassar alumni with an MFA, or equivalent level of professional experience, will be granted residencies to pursue art making, collaborative projects and scholarly pursuits focusing on art including (but not limited to) sculpture, installation, video, poetry, performance, film, opera, drawing and painting.
+Vassar alumni with an MFA, or equivalent level of professional experience, will be granted residencies to pursue art making, collaborative projects and scholarly pursuits focusing on art including (but not limited to) sculpture, installation, video, poetry, performance, film, opera, drawing, and painting.
 Ideally, residents’ projects should be ones that expand and enrich their current artistic perspectives and endeavors.
 Residencies will be granted for a minimum of two weeks to a maximum of four weeks depending on the time required for the project being explored, and the availability of space.
-Residencies will take place between April-November ; residencies begin on Tuesday and end on Sunday.
+Residencies typically begin on Tuesday and end on Sunday.
 Residents will live in private residences attached to the main house on the CATWALK property with separate studio spaces.
 There will be opportunities to interact and collaborate with the other artists who are also in residence at the same time.

 While in residence, the Catwalk Fellows will be encouraged to take advantage of the rich resources of the Hudson Valley.
 Residents will receive accommodations but must provide their own food, transportation, and supplies during the residency.

 Please note project stipends are not available.
-Full use of the grounds is encouraged along with exploration of the Catskill and Hudson area, which is not served by public transportation.
+Full use of the grounds is encouraged along with the exploration of the Catskill and Hudson area, which is not served by public transportation.
 Residents are encouraged to bring/rent a car during their stay.
 Projects that connect to this region specifically are especially appropriate for selection.

 - Use the Recommendation Registration Form to register two people to serve as your referees.
 You must register your writers before you submit your application and inform them that the letters are due by the campus deadline.

 - Complete the Catwalk Artist Residency Application and submit it by the campus deadline.